• google scholor

 Click here to view Figure

-Abiotic components of the Manasbal Lake
+Abiotic Components of the Manasbal Lake

 Manasbal Lake is considered a warm monomictic lake due to its thermal behavior that resembles with Siwalik lakes33.
 The isothermal period due to seasonal variation in the temperature of lake water revealed an isothermal setting for January and February34,35.
 Qadri and Yousuf (1978)21 reported that the stratification of lake continues from March to November.
 The investigation of Vass (1973)36 has revealed that lake remains stratified during March and continuing until November and there is no inverse stratification occurring in the lake.
 Water temperature was found in the range of 4.4°C to 23.5°16,37,38.